HandsOnDataViz/book/docs/HandsOnDataViz.md

 Public](tableau-public.html), a free version of the powerful software used by data analysts and data visualization practitioners.

-At the end, we will introduce chart templates with JavaScript’s [Chart.js](chartjs.html) library, which give you a lot of control over how the charts look.
+At the end, we will introduce chart templates with the [Chart.js](chartjs.html) JavaScript code library, which give you a lot of control over how the charts look.
 Working with Chart.js will require you to [edit and host code templates with GitHub](github.html), which is described in detail in Chapter 8.

 See also related chapters in this book: